 Sometimes innovation is paradigm-changing.
 When that sort of change hits the horizon, you want to be ready to shift along with the landscape.
-As AI-augmented search engines surge in popularity, it’s time to embrace the learning curve, because it’s clear that tools like ChatGPT are here to stay.
+As AI-augmented search engines surge in popularity, it’s time to embrace the learning curve and engage in website optimization, because it’s clear that tools like ChatGPT are here to stay.
 And having to enter a query with a keyboard—the method that’s been dominant for the past 30 years—is beginning to lose relevance.Vocal search queries, image-based product queries, and video-first traffic are claiming a greater share of the economy of interest channel through systems like Google Search.
 It’s all because AI-powered systems are a uniquely efficient alternative that offer a vocal and visual interface with digital systems.

 How quickly this change will progress is still unknown, but from an SEO perspective, now is the time to future-proof your web strategy.
 To get started, it’s important to first understand the similarities and differences between a traditional web crawler and an AI-driven model.

 How They Discover Content

 Having a clear picture of how AI-augmented search engines discover and judge content is a key step toward success in this new era.
 There are two ways to look at this, and the first is straightforward: AI-augmented search engines index web-based content, and judge its quality, using the same tools and standards as a search engine like Google.
 We can see this clearly through how Google guides their own search quality ratings teams and public postings.
 Google’s Search Quality guidelines support existing standards of what constitutes a great site—meaning, it ensures that a user query always receives the most relevant response.

 Essentially, the reality is that any AI-augmented search engine’s success or failure is determined by its accuracy.
 No one wants to use a search engine that spits out a recipe for cheese sauce when you ask it a question about the Roman Empire.

 Are They Dependent on SEO?